Best Hiking Shorts for Women 2025

 We are a reader-supported website and do not accept payment from manufacturers to promote their products.
 When you click on some of the links on our site and make a purchase, we earn a small commission at no cost to you.
 This keeps our website running and enables us to provide independent, high-quality outdoor resources free of charge.

-We’ve put in over 15,000 miles in more than 40 pairs of hiking shorts – analyzing their comfort, durability, features, dry time, and weight – and we’ve learned a thing or two about what makes the absolute best hiking shorts.
-From brands like Patagonia, REI, prAna, and more we’ll help you find the perfect pair of shorts to keep you looking good and feeling good on trail.
+We’ve spent over 10,000 miles in more than 30 pairs of hiking shorts – analyzing their durability, functionality, and comfort – and we’ve learned a thing or two about what makes the absolute best hiking shorts.
+In this guide, we’ll help you find the perfect pair of shorts to keep you looking good and feeling good on trail.

 And for more info, check out some of our other popular gear guides: